 The above meme has gone viral on social media, differentiating how legacy automakers and Tesla camouflage their cars in a humorous way.
 On Reddit alone, it has received a total of 3.8k upvotes (1.4k in r/elonmusk and 2.4k in r/teslamotors).
 It has escalated significantly on Twitter as well with 10.4k likes on it as Elon Musk himself liked it.
 The impact of Musk’s like took it from 1k to 10k+ likes on Twitter.

 However, historically, Tesla also has been camouflaging its prototype cars like this until a few years back.
-Now, not just prototypes, if an existing model is launching in another country, Tesla doesn’t miss a chance to camouflage.
+Now, not just prototypes, if an existing model is launched in another country, Tesla doesn’t miss a chance to camouflage.
 Just last year, Tesla camouflaged Model Y cars in China and now Model 3 cars in India.

 Tesla CEO himself loves memes and is referred to as Memelord Elon sometimes, so this “Not Model Y” sticker idea might be his very own imagination.